-There has never been a greater need for alternatives to plastic bags.
+There has never been a greater need for switching to an alternative to plastic bags.
 Or any kind of plastic alternative.
 Plastic is crippling our environmental stability and seriously threatening the lives of both plant and animal species on our planet (humans included).
 We really want to say no to plastic whenever we can.

-Finding the right alternatives to plastic bags can be tough.
+Finding the right alternative to plastic bags can be tough.
 Especially ones that:

-Rest assured, after reading this, you will feel comfortable using and discussing alternatives to plastic bags for at home and about.
+Rest assured, after reading this, you will find a great alternative to plastic bags for at home and about.

 Let’s say you want to start from scratch.
 A new year, a new you.
 You want a set of alternatives to plastic bags for your daily life.
 You want to say no to plastic for good!
 There are several alternatives to plastic bags that could suit.
 However, there really isn’t a “one size fits all” solution.
 Depending on your task/objective/need/desired look there may be a few different options for you.